 Automation is another tool in our toolboxes to help us maintain control of our financial lives.
 These tools will work for us if we use them properly.

-How are using automation in your life?
+How are you using automation in your life?
 What benefits do you find?